 Just a few short years ago, I was happily pregnant.
 Now, suddenly: Why?
 What?
+When?
+All these questions came with so few answers about a disease that few know about or understand.
 That invisible killer is called mitochondrial disease.
 We're one of the lucky ones.
 This silent killer is attacking our nation's children at an appalling rate.
 As a first-time mom, I had no idea that I should have been scared of mitochondria.
 Mitochondria are responsible for creating more than 90% of the energy needed by the body to sustain life and support growth.
-Mitochondrial disease is similar to cancer in the way it presents itself -- it can manifest in many forms.
+My son is my hero.
 Foundation for Mitochondrial Medicine - Supporting Mitochondrial Disease Research and Treatments.
 Overview of Mitochondrial Disease Mitochondrial disease or dysfunction is an energy production problem.